andreasabel/inCode/entry/automatic-propagation-of-uncertainty-with-ad.md

 ### Verification and Accuracy

 My *[uncertain](https://hackage.haskell.org/package/uncertain)* package
-has a monte carlo module to propagate uncertainty through monte carlo simulations.
+has a Monte Carlo module to propagate uncertainty through Monte Carlo simulations.
 Let’s see how the values compare!

 ``` {.haskell}